romainPrignon/starter-api-ts/README.md

 ## TODO
-✔  faire passer le projet en node 14 target Es2020 et module es2020 si possible ✔ update dependencies to last version
+✔  faire passer le projet en node 14 target Es2020 et module es2020 si possible => nope, not yet ✔ update dependencies to last version
   - do I need to fix the resolution part anymore ?
   - check if all the dependencies are needed